Take action

 Write to your elected officials

-We’re asking the United States Government and the Biden administration to:
+We’re asking the United States Government and the US Congress to:

 Decades of failed policy show there are no quick fixes on security issues without addressing the nature of North Korea as a country.
 It’s time we make the North Korean people a bigger concern in our North Korea policy.